sedol1339/files/abstracts.md

 Lu, Y., Zhong, A., Li, Q., & Dong, B. (2017).
 Beyond Finite Layer Neural Networks: Bridging Deep Architectures and Numerical Differential Equations. arXiv, 1710.10121.
 Retrieved from https://arxiv.org/abs/1710.10121v3

-Ma, S., Bassily, R., & Belkin, M. (2017).
+#training Ma, S., Bassily, R., & Belkin, M. (2017).
 The Power of Interpolation: Understanding the Effectiveness of SGD in Modern Over-parametrized Learning. arXiv, 1712.06559.
 Retrieved from https://arxiv.org/abs/1712.06559v3

     - We study why SGD converges so fast
     - We show that there is a critical batch size m∗ such that: